KRmiyamoto/MiniProject6/README.md

 Acknowledgements:

--Mini-Project 6: Sorting out sorting (written by SamR)
+-Mini-Project 6: Sorting out sorting (written by SamR): Instructions for project completion.

--Sorting basics (course reading, written by SamR): Describes some basic approaches to developing sorting methods.
+-Sorting basics (course reading, written by SamR): Describes some basic approaches to developing sorting methods, including insertion sort.

 -Merge sort (course reading, written by SamR): Describes the merge sort algorithm; our first exploration of an O(nlogn) algorithm.